 He touched many lives with his generous spirit and had a way of lightening any situation with a joke, a funny story or a way of expressing things in the unique way as he saw them.
 He was quick-witted and just plain fun to be around thanks to his engaging personality and grin.
 Ricky never seemed down but was always cheerful.
 He also had a certain natural charm which endeared him to others - you just had to love Rick.
 Ricky celebrated his life and would like for us to continue to celebrate the time he was with us.
 He would want us to remember him with a big smile (sonrisa) like his each time we think of him that will help fill the hole in our hearts his passage has left.
 Let us smile now as we think of him with love.

-To send flowers to Ricardo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ricardo O. Sepulveda, please visit our floral store.